Kettles Yard, Cambridge

 Kettles Yard is the University of Cambridge's modern and contemporary art gallery.
 It is set in a beautiful house and hosts a remarkable collection of modern art and regular contemporay exhibitions.

-In addition to the tour of the house, you will be able to see the exhibition Handpicked: Painting Flowers which has been inspired by the presence of freshly cut flower displays and paintings such as Cyclamen and Primula by Winifred Nicholson in the house.
-The exhibition will present works featuring flowers by artists spannng the 20th and 21st centuries.
+We will also, during our time there, be able to visit the temporary exhibition in the gallery space entitled “Handpicked: Painting Flowers”.
+The idea for this exhibition was inspired by the presence of freshly cut flower displays and paintings such as Cyclamen and Primula (1923) by Winifred Nicholson which hangs in the Kettle’s Yard House.
+The exhibition will present paintings featuring flowers by artists spanning the twentieth and twenty-first centuries.
 When Jim and Helen Ede opened Kettle's Yard in 1947, a key element of their interior displays was fresh cut flowers.
 The works will include those from the 20th century such as Vanessa Bell, Henri Rousseau, Winifred Nicholson and Christopher Wood, as well as contemporary artists such as Lubaina Himid, Jennifer Packer, Chris Ofili, Caroline Walker and Alison Watt who breathe new life into a much-loved subject.